 It is particularly important to be transparent with employees.
 They will be worried and anxious about the future of the company and their paycheck.
 You don’t want valuable employees to start job hunting while you’re getting operations back on track.

-This is the speech all new CEOs should give.
+Now is the time to build trust and make the speech all new CEOs should give.

 4. Focus on the Future

-The CEO’s resignation is a setback, but it’s important to remind all of the stakeholders — from employees to lenders — that the company has a bright future.
+The CEO’s resignation is a setback, and usually coupled with many questions about what to do next.
+But, it’s important to remind all of the stakeholders — from employees to lenders — that the company has a bright future, and that each person has a place in it.
 Focus on the company’s goals and objectives and continue to work hard to achieve them.

 5. Review the Company Succession Plan

-Succession planning is important for small companies with one or more co-founders and it’s just as important for large corporations.
+Succession planning is important for the family business or company with one or more co-founders, but it’s just as important for large corporations.
 Ideally, you’ll have a plan in place before your CEO quits.
 But if not, now is better than never.
-Use this experience to inform the succession plan you create for the future.
+Use this experience to inform the succession plan you create for the future, and help it drive a culture of mentorship and leadership development to ensure you are not caught flat footed if a future CEO suddenly resigns.

 Why Are CEOs Quitting in Record Numbers?

-The search firm said companies did not always give a reason for the CEO’s exit.
-Of those that did give a reason:
+The search firm said companies did not always give a reason for the CEO’s exit, but of those that did give a reason:

-- 2 CEOs left their posts last month due to allegations of professional misconduct for a total of 8 this year.
+13 left their posts due to allegations of professional misconduct

 What Are Some Signs the CEO is in Trouble?